nestybox/sysbox-ee/docs/user-guide/storage.md

 ### Auto userns ID mapping

-When Sysbox is not told the user-ID mapping of the container by a high-level container runtime, it automatically assigns the container's user-ID mappings.
+When Sysbox is not told the user-ID mapping of the container by a container manager (e.g., Docker), it automatically assigns the container's user-ID mappings.

 For example, by default Docker is configured without [userns-remap](https://docs.docker.com/engine/security/userns-remap/), causing Sysbox to auto assign the container user-ID mappings.